sodacan-net/sodacan-core/documentation/architecture.md

 # Architecture
+## Microservice Architecture
+SodaCan is designed as a collection of microservices with an infrastructure to support them.
+Decision-making microservices in Sodacan are called `Modules`.
+Microservices that interface with external systems and devices are called `Adapters`.
+In general, SodaCan microservices have the following characteristics:
+- Message Oriented
+- Independently testable and deployable
+- Loosely coupled
+Additionally, SodaCan modules are:
+- Domain-specific
+- Declarative
+- Friendly to non-programmers
+Adapters are technical components that
+- gather input, create messages, and put them on the message bus, or
+- send messages from the bus onto external systems
+The technology used by an adapter varies by adapter, but on one side of the adapter is usually the SodaCan message bus.

+## Publish Subscribe
 Components of this system communicate using publish/subscribe semantics.
-You should be familiar with this design pattern before reading further.
+You should be familiar with [publish-subscribe](https://en.wikipedia.org/wiki/Publish%E2%80%93subscribe_pattern) design pattern before reading further.

 ### Messages
 In SodaCan, `PUBLIC` variables are essentially messages waiting to be sent.
 And, `SUBSCRIBE` variables are messages waiting to be received.
 Messages are exchanged through what is called a **topic** which is defined in more detail below.
 Simply put, a topic groups together messages of a specific format and names that format, the topic name.